annacjacobson/quick-portfolio/tech.md

 Project management, including scheduling, budgeting, organization of human and technical resources, and communication

 ---
-Problem framing, idea evaluation, collaborative decision-making, and solution implementation
+Problem framing, idea brainstorming and evaluation, collaborative decision-making, and solution implementation

 ---
 Written and spoken communications, presentations and interviews, and public speaking